Estimating Commonsense Plausibility through Semantic Shifts: Experimental Setup

 \subsubsection{Free-form General Knowledge}

 \textbf{Commonsense Frame Completion (CFC)}~\footnote{\url{https://github.com/qxc101/PROBEVAL_CFC/}} ~\cite{cheng-etal-2024-every} is a dataset designed to evaluate implicit commonsense reasoning, which consists of questions accompanied by multiple plausible answers with human-annotated preference scores.
-It requires models to make probabilistic judgments about answer plausibility.
-The evaluation protocol employs a probabilistic framework that measures how well a model's predicted answer distribution aligns with human preferences.
+It requires models to make probabilistic judgments about answer plausibility, which should align with human preferences.
 As the test set is not public, we use the validation set containing 55 questions for zero-shot evaluation.